dburles/meteor-collection-helpers/README.md

 ### Credits

-Thanks to Mathieu Bouchard's work on [collection-hooks](https://github.com/matb33/meteor-collection-hooks) which assisted a great deal with extending Meteor.Collection.
+Thanks to [Tom Coleman](https://github.com/tmeasday/) for the idea on the refactor and [Mathieu Bouchard's](https://github.com/matb33/) method to extend Meteor.Collection (used in collection-helpers pre 0.2.0)